studentiz/scvdn/README.md

 * We strongly recommend users to use Google Colab to replicate scVDN projects.
 Specifically, scVDN requires at least 50GB of memory for training, and users should subscribe to the Colab Pro service.

 ## Original single cell data
+* You can download the raw single-cell data from the nasal swab samples collected by the Jose Ordovas-Montanes group via the following link.
 * https://drive.google.com/file/d/1XAATUnY3QPluIKtxDRQjJQPB9Y8wxqX1/view?usp=sharing

 ## The scVDN model training